socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

   file & Choose Encoding" dialog.
 - `--interactive-script <path>` — runs a plain-text script after startup, one command per line.
   Implementation in `MainWindow::runInteractiveScript()`/`processNextInteractiveCommand()`
-  (`mainwindow.cpp`), which every command goes through the real Qt event loop and `graphThread` dispatch to reach, same as an actual user action — not a direct call.
-Two dispatch shapes are used, both documented in the Doxygen comment on `processNextInteractiveCommand()` itself:
+  (`mainwindow.cpp`).
+Three dispatch shapes recur, all documented in the Doxygen comment on `processNextInteractiveCommand()` itself.
+Whichever shape a command uses, the rule is always the
+  same: only advance to the next command once this command's own work has genuinely finished, never merely queued or triggered — getting this wrong is a real, reproducible bug, not a style preference (see below).
+  - **No dispatch** (`new`, `render`, `bulk-node-size`, `bulk-edge-color`): a direct, blocking call on the GUI thread, no cross-thread queuing — genuinely done by the time the call returns, so advancing immediately afterward is correct as-is.
-  - **Single-step**: `QMetaObject::invokeMethod(activeGraph, lambda, Qt::QueuedConnection)` queues
-    a lambda onto `activeGraph`'s own thread and returns immediately, without waiting for it to finish — so timing/`BENCH` logging for these commands happens *inside* that lambda, at actual completion, not around the `invokeMethod` call itself.
+  - **Single-step** (`relation`, `erdos`, `erdos-m`, `save`, `add-node`, `add-edge`, `add-relation`, `click-node`, `move`): `QMetaObject::invokeMethod(activeGraph, lambda, Qt::QueuedConnection)` queues a lambda onto `activeGraph`'s own thread and returns immediately, without waiting for it to finish — so `BENCH` logging *and* the call advancing to the next script command (via a nested `QMetaObject::invokeMethod(this, ..., Qt::QueuedConnection)` back to the GUI thread) both happen *inside* that lambda, at actual completion, never around the `invokeMethod` call itself.
+Advancing outside the lambda let the next script command (e.g.
+    `quit`, or another queued command) race ahead while the previous one's queued work was still running, confirmed via an out-of-bounds crash when `quit` ran immediately after `erdos` with no `delay` between them.
+Found and fixed across all 9 affected commands during the WS15 investigation that also produced Finding 8's fix — see `roadmap_ws15_cancellation_progress_unification.md`.
+  - **Two-step** (`filter_ego`, `filter_isolates`, `symmetrize_strongties`,
-  - **Two-step** (`distances`/`distances_bench`, anything long enough to want a progress dialog):
+    `symmetrize_cocitation`, `unilateral`, `distances`, `distances_bench` — anything long enough to
-    `runGraphOperationAsync(operation, waitMessage, onComplete)` — one lambda does the (possibly slow) work, a second runs only once that's genuinely finished, to log `BENCH` and advance the script.
+    want a progress dialog): `runGraphOperationAsync(operation, waitMessage, onComplete)` — one lambda does the (possibly slow) work, a second runs only once that's genuinely finished, to log `BENCH` and advance the script.
 Both lambdas share timer/result state via `std::shared_ptr`, since a plain local variable wouldn't survive between two separate lambdas.

 ## Output format